-However, do think about this again, she can’t get pregnant on her own, and just as pregnancy, the aftercare to it takes two to tango.
+However, do think about this again, she can’t get pregnant on her own, and just as in pregnancy, the aftercare takes two to tango.
 Husbands and dads, this is your guide to your partner’s wellbeing after her pregnancy.

 Be Honest About Your Feelings

 Lads, we understand that men are generally not as expressive as the opposite gender in showing our emotions.
 However, do try to make an exception for this case.
 Always communicate and be there for her.

 The worst thing for a woman at this point is to feel that she is alone in going through this pregnancy.
 At the same time, encourage her to communicate, encourage her to let you know of her difficulties and issues.

 Do note that it is common for couples to bicker here and there and that is to be expected.

 Be Practical, Be Prepared Pregnancy and birth are no laughing matter.
 While you might be tempted to joke around just to lighten the mood, your partner could do with a more sensible version of you.

 Pregnancy and postnatal care are serious subjects that must be treated with delicate care and with the utmost preparations.
 Having a supportive and understanding partner will have a positive impact on the parents wellbeing.

 With that in mind, get her the best preparations or the best your budget can get.
 Hire a confinement nanny to help her out if you are unable to be there.

 Aside from taking care of your partner and newborn, a professional confinement nanny would be able to share baby care tips for new moms.